How to: Create a Data Service Using an ADO.NET Entity Framework Data Source (WCF Data Services)

 To add an Entity Framework model that is based on an existing database to an existing Web application

-On the Project menu, click Add new item.
+On the Project menu, click Add > New Item.

 In the Templates pane, click the Data category, and then select ADO.NET Entity Data Model.

-Type the model name and then click Add.
+Enter the model name and then click Add.

 The first page of the Entity Data Model Wizard is displayed.